 People who inexplicably begin drinking alcohol or using drugs may be exhibiting another early warning sign of PTSD.
 When asked by concerned family members or friends why they “took up” drinking, a trauma victim may say, “Oh, I’m just trying to calm my nerves.
 I’ll be all right.”
 Drug abuse by trauma victims is often harder to detect.
 Well-meaning doctors may temporarily prescribe anti-anxiety medications to someone dealing with a recent trauma.
 Unfortunately, anxiolytics and opioid prescription drugs are addictive and could lead to trauma survivors turning to street drugs when their prescription runs out.

-Spotting Signs of PTSD in Others
+Common Signs and Symptoms of PTSD

 PTSD symptoms may also improve or worsen over time.
 Some trauma victims appear to be coping well simply because they are ignoring (suppressing) unpleasant emotions and thoughts about the trauma.
 However, the unpredictability of PTSD means that a loved one you are worried about could go from acting normal to being inexplicably aggressive, depressed or even suicidal.